GavinKerrigan/gavinkerrigan.github.io/_notes/analysis/optimal_transport/jko.md

 date: 2024-06-20
 keywords: calculus of variations, analysis
 published: true
+references: "Jordan, R., Kinderlehrer, D., & Otto, F. (1998).
+The variational formulation of the Fokker--Planck equation.
+SIAM journal on mathematical analysis, 29(1), 1-17.; "
 ---

 Many PDEs can be posed as variational problems, where the solution to a PDE can be described as minimizing some functional defined in an appropriate space.
 For instance, recall that the <a href="../../variational_calculus/euler_lagrange/">Poisson equation can be seen as the minimizer of the Dirichlet energy</a>.
 This suggets an intimate link between *optimization* and *solving PDEs*.